sogaiu/ts-clojure/README.md

 be necessary to adjust some `tree-sitter` invocations in the various Babashka (`.clj`) scripts.

-As a specific examples of backward incompatibility, at the time of this writing, there are plans to phase out the `build-wasm` subcommand.
+As a specific example of a potential backward incompatibility, at the time of this writing, there are plans to phase out the `build-wasm` subcommand.

 ## Windows Support